 CAO offers come out after the Leaving Cert results have been released.
-Once you have calculated your points, it is time to play the waiting game and wait for your CAO offers.
+Once you have calculated your points, you will need to wait for your CAO offers.
 Based on your points, you will be offered a place on one of the courses you have put down on your CAO.
 It will then be up to you whether you want to accept it or turn it down.
 If you’re not sure about college, know that you have plenty of other options after finishing school.

 Getting a CAO offer